Winding Oaks Farm: Then and Now

 “We owe a huge debt of gratitude to all the previous owners of the farm whose vision was not only to honor significant horse champions, but to also work with each other to ensure the cemetery was preserved for the community,” adds Gantt.
 She notes that the history of the famed Thoroughbred horses memorialized at the cemetery epitomize the dreams of the many horse breeders who have made our area famous.

 We love where we live and we hope to inspire the same in our customers– you can browse horse farms for sale to learn more about what we have available in the Ocala / Marion County area.
+We also have a selection of Alachua county farms for sale.
 If you’re interested in creating your own equine legacy in the Horse Capital of the World®, contact an equestrian real estate agent today!

-The Community Spotlight series was created with the goal of highlighting local residents, businesses, organizations, and events that contribute to making Ocala the city that we love.
-You can take a look at our previous Community Spotlights here.
+The Iconic Horse Farm series was created with the goal of exploring the history of the farms and local equine industry that helped make Ocala the city that we love.
+You can take a look at our previous Iconic Horse Farm series posts here.